 How To Clean A Rusty Cast Iron Skillet Using A Rust Eraser

 Rust erasers are made from rubber and silicon carbide and work great at removing areas of surface rust.
 Simply rub the eraser on the rusty spots to remove them - it's as simple as that!
-But be sure not to press too hard, or it can cause microcracking in the pan, making it more likely to develop rust in the future.
+But be sure not to press too hard, or it can cause microcracking in the pan, making it more likely to develop rust.

 How To Clean A Rusty Cast Iron Skillet Using A Commercial Cleaner